How Things Began

 We zipped downtown in his convertible Triumph for pancakes at his favorite joint.
 Each waitress received a document from his briefcase.
 He had renewed one’s driver’s licence, completed another’s taxes.
 I saw the kindness in it, the selfless act, the giving.
 And his smile.

-Twenty-five years ago, a week into my master’s program, I spoke with someone for three hours instead of the allotted fifty minutes.
+Over twenty-five years ago, a week into my master’s program, I spoke with someone for three hours instead of the allotted fifty minutes.
 I felt lost, exhausted, and drained.
 “You have an issue with boundaries,” diagnosed my internship supervisor, Marie Shaw.

 Have you established healthy boundaries in your relationships?